 Truancy: a student will be considered truant after ten (10) days (70 Hours) of unexcused absences or lack of engagement.
 The school employs several steps in dealing with non-attending/disengaged students, including:

-- Calling the family and sending an email to families within 1-3 days of no attendance; - Following up with warning emails and phone calls to families between 3-5 Days; - Following up with phone calls and another warning letter to families at 7-8 days of no attendance; - Mailing letters to families between 9-10 days of no attendance requiring learning coach communication with the student's homeroom teacher; - Mailing letters to families at 15 missing days of attendance, requesting school attendance meeting or conference call with parents and signing of Action Plan/Attendance Agreement; - Informing the truancy officer for the ISD the student lives in (the truancy officer may or may not follow up with the family); - Informing the family via certified mail that the student is considered withdrawn at 20-40 days of no attendance or accrued hours. - When a family does not respond, given all of the above-mentioned steps, it implies withdrawal.
+- Calling the family and sending an email to families within 1-3 days of no attendance; - Following up with warning emails and phone calls to families between 3-5 Days; - Following up with phone calls and another warning letter to families at 10 days of no attendance; - Mailing certified letters to families at 15 missing days of attendance, requesting school attendance meeting or conference call with parents and signing of Back on Track Plan;

+- Informing the family via email that the student is considered withdrawn when any or all of these are met: - Missing 20 days of accrued attendance (excused, unexcused, LC only logged) - Missing 15% or more of required hours - o Failure to respond to efforts to re-engage - o Failure to successfully complete the Back on Track Plan - When a family does not respond, given all of the above-mentioned steps, it implies withdrawal.